God Moves in a Mysterious Way

-"God Moves in a Mysterious Way" is a Christian hymn, written in 1773 by William Cowper from England.
+"God Moves in a Mysterious Way" is a Christian hymn, written in 1773 by the 18th-century English poet William Cowper.
 It was written by Cowper in 1773 as a poem entitled "Light Shining out of Darkness".

 The poem was the last hymn text that Cowper wrote.
 It was written following his attempted suicide while living at Olney in Buckinghamshire.
 John Newton published the poem the next year in his Twenty-six Letters on Religious Subjects; to which are added Hymns (1774).

 Words

 The words were composed by William Cowper (1731–1800).
 Constituting six verses, they were written in 1773, just before the onset of a depressive illness, during which Cowper attempted suicide by drowning.
 The text was first published by Cowper's friend, John Newton, in his Twenty-six Letters on Religious Subjects; to which are added Hymns in 1774.
 The hymn was later published in Olney Hymns which Cowper co-wrote with Newton.
 Entitled Conflict: Light Shining out of Darkness, it was accompanied by a text from Saint John's Gospel, Chapter 13: Verse 7, which quotes Jesus saying to his disciples; "What I do thou knowest not now; but thou shalt know hereafter."

 The first line of the hymn has become a proverb in modern times, usually phrased as "God moves in mysterious ways" or "the Lord moves in mysterious ways."